 Butters (and not the kind that you put on your toast!)

-One of my friends told me a story about the time she bought some body butters (cocoa, shea, and etc.) for her grandma.
-Her grandpa, seeing them sitting on the counter, thought they were one of those new, fancy butters -almond butter, cashew butter… and put it on his toast!
+One of my friends told me a story about the time she bought some body butters (cocoa, shea, etc.) for her grandma.
+Her grandpa, seeing them sitting on the counter, thought they were one of those new, fancy butters like almond butter or cashew butter… and put it on his toast!
 Thankfully he was caught in the act before he ate it.

 So the lesson here, dear readers, is that when SaltZ&Co refers to butters, we aren’t talking about the ones you eat, but the ones you put in wonderful natural skin care products!